Tlf/tlf/doc/README_QTC.txt

 If the station asks you, are you QRV for QTC, you can press the CTRL+Q, it doesn't matter in which field are you: callsign or exchange.
-If the QTC window opened, Tlf will send a message to
-station: "QTC QRV".
+Another way, you open the QTC window (CTRL+Q), and press F1 - that configured in rule file to send "QTC?".

 If the callsign fields isn't empty, the content of that field will be copied.
-If empty, you can fill the empty field in QTC window.
-If station sent QTC previously, you can see the number of QTC QSO's on the current band.
+Elsewhere the callsign of the last QSO will be copied.
+If station sent QTC previously, you can see the number of QTC QSO's, eg. "Received 3 QTC".
+You can receive maximum 10 QTC from every station.
+If you have 3 QTC from a station, then you can receive 7 QTC.
+If you type more than 7, Tlf will replace the number to 7.

 Then you can fill the QTC serial, and number of QSO's.
 What you type as number of QSO's, Tlf will numbering so much lines, to helps to see, how many lines remain.

+If you filled the callsign, serial and number fields (all three fields are required), and at this time you press ENTER, then Tlf will send the F2 message, which is "QRV" normally, so you don't need to send by manually.

 If you start to receive the QTC's, you need to fill 3 fields: time (HHMM, as hour and minutes), callsign and serial.
 If you